-Command Traceroute in Windows 10 is indeed a great tool in order to trace the problems in the internet connection.
+Command Traceroute in Windows 10 and 11 is indeed a great tool in order to trace the problems in the internet connection.
 It also shows the right path in order to connect the computer to the server.
 Server error and network failure between your computer and the server cause a website to be unavailable for you.
 You may try many ways, in the end, fails to connect.
-Command Traceroute in Windows 10 is a help that can stand beside you in that case.
+Command Traceroute in Windows 11 or 10 is a help that can stand beside you in that case.
 It assists you to get the root of the problem.

-Command Traceroute in Windows 10 is actually a simple cmd command line tool.
-It was included in Windows operating system by Microsoft Corporation and also available in the current edition.
+Command Traceroute in Windows 11 and 10 is actually a simple cmd command-line tool.
+It was included in Windows operating system by Microsoft Corporation and is also available in the current edition.
 The main purpose of this tool is to sort out the problems related to Internet Connection like packet loss as well as high latency.
 Moreover, it a ping commands too.
 When you will have some trouble while surfing a website, traceroute will tell you what is the problem.
 Additionally, it helps the computer to visualize the path between itself and the server.

 cmd Command Traceroute in Windows 11 and 10

 Before getting into the process let’s see the functionality of Traceroute command –

 How Traceroute command works

 Command Traceroute in Windows 10 or 11 shows the path traffic necessary to reach the website.
 Besides, it also shows the time delay in each stop.
 So, if you are having a problem with any path, it can easily identify and review.

-In the technical point of view, Traceroute sends packets of sequences accessing the ICMP protocol.
+From the technical point of view, Traceroute sends packets of sequences accessing the ICMP protocol.
 It is a protocol used for ping the command too.
 The first packet is called TTL or hop limit.
 It has a time to live 1.
 In the case of the second TTL, it is 2.
 When TTL reaches 0, the packet discards it and sends an error dialog box with a message.
 In this way, the traceroute makes sure that all of the routers in the path will send a response message if discarded.